tarneaux/tarneo.fr/content/links.md

 [Drew Devault](https://drewdevault.com): maintainer of Sway, Sourcehut, Aerc (which I use), and others.

+[Jake Ginesin](https://jakegines.in/): Great blog in terms of aesthetics but also in content.
+One of the rare blog where I've read *every page*.

 [Julia Evans](https://jvns.ca/) ~> [Monitoring Small Web Services](https://jvns.ca/blog/2022/07/09/monitoring-small-web-services/)

 [Martin Tournoij](https://www.arp242.net/) ~> [The Art of Unix Programming](https://www.arp242.net/the-art-of-unix-programming/)